Rounding Numbers in PowerShell

 3. Rounding Up to Whole Numbers in PowerShell

-This article will discuss how to round numbers in PowerShell using multiple functions of the .NET framework Math class.
+This article explores how to achieve precise number rounding in PowerShell using functions from the .NET framework’s Math class.

 Truncating Numbers in PowerShell